Sindurav/CodingInterviews/Akuna Capital Junior Python Developer/README.md

 # Got these problems in HACKERRANK challenge
+#  If you have answers to the question please share with me by mailing jai.s@somaiya.edu and I will update the repo.

 - I was given 120 minutes to solve the the following questions.
 - I failed at this miserably hence the solutions that I am giving did not pass all the test cases.
 - I am not giving out all the solution as other solutions were completely wrong.
 - The current solutions are partially correct.

 ## MCQ 1